COVID-19 SCAM: FBI Warns of Emerging Health Care Fraud Schemes Related to Coronavirus Pandemic

 If you do receive treatment for COVID-19, be sure to check the medical bills and the explanation of benefits from your provider, government health program, or insurance company.

 Be sure you are not billed for medical services you did not receive and that the dates of service are accurate.
-If you spot an error, call your medical provider and your insurance company.
+If you spot an error, call your medical provider, a medicare fraud attorney, and your insurance company.

 The U.S. Department of Health and Human Services, Office of Inspector General issued a COVID-19 Fraud Alert video to warn about several health care fraud scams.